Tonsillectomy as an Adult- What to Expect

 The pain associated with adult tonsillectomy recovery, by almost all accounts, is more intense than that experienced by children.
 Some theorize that children haven’t had as much time without pain as adults and thus their frame of reference is different than adult tonsillectomy patients.
 Others assume that children may be less able to articulate their discomfort.
 Having read the accounts of THOUSANDS of adult tonsillectomies in the forum,(See Tonsillectomy Forum page), I can say with some confidence that generally, the younger the patient, the easier the tonsillectomy recovery.
 There are of course exceptions.
 I’ve read from many middle aged adults who had a fairly smooth recovery.
 Perhaps they read up on this website and prepared well.
 Perhaps they had good genes.
 In any case, many time an adult tonsillectomy recovery is better than the horror stories we hear about.

-“If I could recommend one item to buy before tonsillectomy, it would be this Honeywell humidifier.
+“If I could recommend one item to buy before tonsillectomy, it would be a humidifier.
 My readers know how important moist air is to a healing throat.
 I bought one of these years ago and still use it daily” -Greg

 I’d like to take a moment here to make a suggestion.
 As you read through the people’s accounts in the various chat rooms, message boards, and adult tonsillectomy forums, consider this: People having a harder time, may be more prone to seek out information and share their experience in these venues.
 Adults experiencing milder tonsillectomy recoveries, might be less apt to be posting.
 I don’t want to drag Richard Nixon into my website, but this silent majority may be quietly recovering and you’ll never hear from them.